The-AI-Alliance/trust-safety-evals/docs/user-personae/user-personae.markdown

 * Easy location of useful evaluations.
 * Easy, flexible execution options for useful evaluations.
 * Easy to build custom evaluations, e.g., for domain-specific or application-specific benchmarks.
-* The ability to share evaluation artifacts, like datasets, in a reusable manner.
+* The ability to share evaluation artifacts, like data  ssets, in a reusable manner.
 * Straightforward publication of evaluation results to target leaderboards.
 * Standardize on a reference stack of tools that facilitates the above capabilities.